Our Team

 Paul Jacquard

 Paul L. Jacquard earned his Master of Arts in education with an emphasis on math curriculum from CSU Dominguez Hills in 1996.
 He earned his Bachelor of Science degree from UCLA in mathematics in 1989.
 Mr. Jacquard taught for 13 years at a prestigious private school called Le Lycee Francais de Los Angeles where he had many famous students and had often taught math in French!
 He also taught at West Los Angeles College part time.
 Mr. Jacquard worked 10 years on the Golden State Exam in Mathematics for Sacramento County Office of Education and has been teaching math at Santa Clara High School for the past 21 years.
-He has a daughter, two sons, and five grandchildren.
-He is passionate about both his teaching and his family.
-He attends Cross Road Biker Church in Felton on a regular basis and is an avid Harley-rider who has ridden not only across the U.S. several times, but has also ridden to Alaska!
+Paul started at AoPS in 2023 and has enjoyed teaching the younger students!

 Rahul Jain